 What salt to use for pickling?

-It is important to use pickling or kosher salt in pickling.
+It is essential to use pickling or kosher salt in pickling.
 The salt should not have any additives like table salt.
 Anti-caking agents and iodine can interfere with the pickling process.

 Quick pickling sweet peppers

-In quick pickling, the vegetable is ready for consumption as soon as it cools down.
-This may take a day or less if refrigerated.
-This kind of pickling does not keep more than two months.
+The vegetable is ready for consumption in quick pickling as soon as it cools down, which may take a day or less if refrigerated.
+However, this kind of pickling does not keep more than two months.

-Quick pickling works well with sweet peppers, onions, gerkins, and radishes.
+Quick pickling works well with sweet peppers, onions, gherkins, and radishes.